Webull vs TradeZero in 2026

 Margin Accounts

-As avant-garde brokerage firms, Webull and TradeZero of course have margin trading.
-It’s possible to change between cash and margin on Webull’s website but not on TradeZero’s site.
-Webull, but not TradeZero, requires a cash account to have $2,000 on deposit before it can upgrade to a margin account.
+As modern brokerage firms, both Webull and TradeZero offer margin trading.
+On Webull’s website, it’s possible to switch between cash and margin accounts, but this is not available on TradeZero’s site.
+Webull also requires a $2,000 balance before a cash account can upgrade to margin, which TradeZero does not.

 TradeZero charges a flat 9% across all debit levels.
-Webull has the traditional, tiered system.
-Currently, it ranges from 8.74% on the first dollar and decreases to 4.74% at $3 million.
+Webull uses a tiered system that starts at 8.74% and drops to 4.74% at $3 million.

 Websites